Frontpoint Security ReviewBy - 01/04/2019

 Frontpoint isn’t the only professionally monitored home security system out there.
 What sets them apart from others is their focus on the customer.
 Customer service is their brand, and they are willing to do what it takes to maintain that brand.
 They hold an A+ rating with the BBB, hundreds of positive online reviews, and multiple Angie’s List Super Service Awards (7 years running).
 They offer a full array of online self-help documents and videos.
 They put it all out there.
 There are no surprises, hidden fees, or trick contracts.

 Frontpoint Security Complaints

-Of course, you may find some complaints here and there online, it happens to every company no matter how great a job they do.
-Some people are just impossible to please and of course, sometimes one-off things can happen.
-You might get a sales rep who may already be on the way out the door; you might receive a bad piece of equipment, etc. But for the most part, they have far fewer complaints than you can dig up on most all their competitors.
-In fact, 96% of customers would recommend Frontpoint.
+Of course, you may find some complaints here and there.
+It happens to every company no matter how great a job they do; some people are just impossible to please, and of course, sometimes a company drops the ball.
+You might get a sales rep who may already be on the way out the door; you might receive a bad piece of equipment, etc. But for the most part, they have far fewer complaints than you can dig up on their competitors.
+In fact, 94% of Frontpoint customers would recommend them to others.

-Here is a recent payment for my Interactive monitoring plan.
-It’s exactly as advertised and always the same.
+Above is a payment for my Interactive monitoring plan in 2015, and below is a payment I made in 2017.
+The price is exactly as advertised and always the same.
 This is one of my favorite things about Frontpoint, no hidden fees or randomly fluctuating monthly statements.

-They also offer 30 day risk-free trials.
-If you are a little uncertain about committing, we suggest that you take advantage of the trial.
-You do have to pay up front for monitoring services and any additional equipment you want to try, but if you find they aren’t for you, simply return the system.
-It is a true, 100% money back guarantee.
+Frontpoint offers a 30-day risk-free trial.
+If you’re a little uncertain about committing, I suggest that you take advantage of the trial.
+You do have to pay upfront for monitoring services and any additional equipment you want to try, but if you find that the system isn’t for you, simply return it.
+It’s a true, 100% money-back guarantee.
 No restocking.
 No hassle.
 Nada.